jtkDvlp/re-frame-tasks/README.md

 * register / unregister tasks / fxs via one line interceptor injection
   * support multiple and any fx on-completion keys
 * subscriptions for tasks list and running task boolean
+  * running task boolean can be quick filtered by task id
 * events to register / unregister tasks yourself
 * helpers to register / unregister tasks into db yourself